-This linking approach is similar to the above organizational linking service.
+This linking approach is similar to the organizational linking service above.
 The main difference is that the web page (edu-ID authn) that requires authentication with edu-ID is hosted by SWITCH and not by the organization.

 The detailed process how an organization can obtain the edu-ID identifier in this scenario is described here.

 SWITCH edu-ID has a built-in linking service that can be used by organization members, who have an organizational SWITCHaai account.